thecloudguy-engineer/thecloudguy-engineer/README.md

 - birdwatcher exercise from exercism; basically write for loops and use slices
 - found build your own X https://github.com/danistefanovic/build-your-own-x; added some to pipeline

+## Day 17
+- finished lasagna master exercies.
+Learn how to write functions and pointers
+- nothing much, doing my day job and getting ready for weekend for some side projects